tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 [[OPEN ISSUE: If in future you were to reuse these keys for 0-RTT priming, then you would have to worry about potentially expanding twice of Z_extracted.
-We should think about how to harmonize these to make sure that we maintain key separation.]]
+We should think about how to harmonize these to make sure that we maintain key separation.
+Similarly, if the server uses the same key for ESNI as it does in ServerKeyShare, this is going to involve re-use of Z in some hard to analyze ways.
+Of course, this would also involve abandoning PFS.]]

 This value is placed in an "encrypted_server_name" extension.